HeyouChang/unsupervised-domain-adaptation/README.md

 # unsupervised-domain-adaptation
-this is a matlab code for our paper "Graph-structure constraint and Schatten p-norm based unsupervised domain adaptation for object recognition"
+Matlab code for our paper "Graph-structure constraint and Schatten p-norm based unsupervised domain adaptation for object recognition" which will be available soon!